Scalingo/ffmpeg-buildpack/README.md

 It doesn't do anything else, you have to use it alongside another buildpack thanks to the [mutli-buildpack](https://github.com/Scalingo/multi-buildpack).

-This buildpack provides a static build of the 2.8 version of FFMPEG downloaded from https://www.ffmpeg.org/download.html
+This buildpack provides a static build of the 2.8 version of FFmpeg downloaded from https://www.ffmpeg.org/download.html

 Usage
 -----